NtsFranz/Butter-Replays/Milk2/MILK.md

 | 7     | mpl_tutorial_arena |

 ## Keyframes
 In general, data for each frame in this format is only stored as a diff of the previous frame, however, a full reset happens every N frames.
-This allows decompression of partial replays and streaming.
+This allows decompression of partial replays and streaming, as well as prevents precision errors from building up over time.
-The start of a keyframe is denoted by the `0xFEFE` header.
+The start of a keyframe is denoted by the `0xFEFE` header instead of the normal `0xFEFC` header.

 ## Frames